jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 - `pytest-watch`_ is not in the list
 - pip_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_, it is used to install `python packages`_

-how to write text to a file on Windows without WSL
+how to write text to a file on Windows without Windows SubSystem Linux
 --------------------------------------------------------------------------------------------
 I want to make a file where I can list all the `python packages`_ for my project as a way to document it and have pip_ install the programs_ listed in the file_